 Whether internal validity or external validity is more

 important has been a controversial topic in the research community.

 good study should be strong in both types of validity, internal

-validity is indispensable and essential while the
+validity is indispensable and essential while the question of external

-never be conclusive.
+conclusive.
 No matter how many new cases concur with the previous

-finding, it takes just one counter-example to weaken the external validity of
+finding, it takes just one counter-example to weaken the external

-internal validity is more important than external
+implies that internal validity is more important than external

 validity.
 Cronbach (1982) is opposed to this notion.
 He argued that if

 a treatment is expected to be relevant to a broader context, the causal

 inference must go beyond the specific conditions.
 If the study lacks

 useless to decision makers.
 In a similar vein, Briggs (2008) asserted

-that although statistical conclusion validity and
+that although statistical conclusion validity and internal validity

-external validity are still necessary for generalizing a causal conclusion to
+validity are still necessary for generalizing a causal conclusion to

 Factors which jeopardize internal validity